 Forum Synopsis

-The Japan-China-Korea International Postgraduate Academic Forum (JCK Forum) which was set up in 2008 and is an annual international scientific conference with a special focus on the education of postgraduate students.
+The Japan-China-Korea International Postgraduate Academic Forum (JCK Forum) was set up in 2008 and is an annual international scientific conference with a special focus on the education of postgraduate students.
 The forum is mainly for universities in Asian countries.
 So far, it has been successfully held 13 times with the strong support from universities in the three countries.
 The forum provides a communication and knowledge exchange platform for students majoring in Natural Resource, Environment Science, and Life Science.
 The forum is designed to train the participating students to develop their academic presentation skills, and also improve their organizational and communicational abilities.
 It can promote mutual understanding and international academic exchange among professors and students coming from different countries, universities and institutes.
-This year, the 14th Forum called as JCK Forum 2022 will be hosted by University of Tsukuba.
+This year, the 14th Forum called as JCK Forum 2022 will be hosted by the University of Tsukuba.
 The session topics of the forum include Agronomy and Biology, Earth Science and Geography, Environment Science and Technology.
-The Forum will be conducted by on-line.
+The Forum will be conducted online.

 Important Dates